 The manifolds vary depending upon the options or equipment installed on your boat.
-The manifold is located in cabinet beneath galley sink.

 Note; Examine the differences between the hot, and cold water lines in Fig. 9.2, you will notice that the cold water lines are blue while the hot water lines are red.